niallpaterson/cleanup-react-app/README.md

 Attempting to cleanup: /directory/being/cleaned
 ````

-The user is then asked whether to proceed with the cleanup.

-If this warning is thrown, pay attention to the printed directory.
-Attempting to clean a directory that is not a template instance of create-react-app may result in unintended files being overwritten/deleted.
+Pay attention to the printed directory if this warning is thrown.
+Attempting to clean a directory that is not a template instance of create-react-app may result in unintended files being overwritten or deleted.

 The package checks the existence of: